-One of the most feared diseases in the 18th century was smallpox.
+One of the most feared diseases in the eighteenth century was smallpox.
 A high percentage of those infected died; many who survived were blinded or badly disfigured.
 Inoculation against the disease had been introduced into Europe from the Middle East early in the century and subsequently conveyed to the American colonies.
-Inoculation, however, was not without risk.
+Inoculation, however, was not without risks.
 There were deaths associated with the inoculation process, as it initiated the disease, though in a milder form.
 There was also the not-unfounded concern that smallpox could be spread through an inoculated person not properly quarantined.
 Consequently, inoculation often encountered fear and opposition.1

-It may seem surprising, then, that Thomas Jefferson, who boldly opined in 1799 that the "state of medicine is worse than that of total ignorance,” would be an early advocate of smallpox inoculation and later as president would openly support the introduction of the less virulent but still controversial cowpox vaccine into the United States.
+It may seem surprising, then, that Thomas Jefferson, who boldly opined in 1799 that the "state of medecine is worse than that of total ignorance,"2 would be an early advocate of smallpox inoculation and later as president would openly support the introduction of the less virulent but still controversial cowpox vaccine into the United States.

-Jefferson also espoused the value of inoculation in his June 1803 instructions to Meriwether Lewis, who was preparing for what would become the Lewis and Clark Expedition: “Carry with you some matter of the kine-pox; inform those of them with whom you may be, of it's efficacy as a preservative from the smallpox; & encourage them in the use of it.”
+Jefferson also espoused the value of inoculation in his June 1803 instructions to Meriwether Lewis, who was preparing for what would become the Lewis and Clark Expedition: "[C]arry with you some matter of the kine-pox; inform those of them with whom you may be, of it's efficacy as a preservative from the small pox; and instruct & encourage them in the use of it."13

 Primary Source References

 1801 August 20.
-(A. Bainbridge to Jefferson).
-"Its at the request of my old intimate friend, Doctor Edward Garrett.
-The inclosed letter to him contains some of the Vaccine matter.
-He says the most certain conveyance will be to inclose it to you, and you would send it to him."
+(A. Bainbridge to Jefferson). "... at the request of my old intimate friend, Doctor Edward Gantt—the inclosed letter to him contains some of the Vaccine matter—he says the most certain conveyance will be to inclose it to you, and you would send it to him."14

 1802 January 17.
 (Jefferson to Martha Jefferson Randolph).
-"Dr. Gannt has inoculated six of his Cow-pox patients with the small pox, not one of which took it.
-Many have been tried in Philadelphia, and with the same issue.
-As the matter here came from Monticello, and that at Philadelphia from this place, they establish the genuineness of our inoculations and may place our families and neighbors in perfect security."
+"Dr. Gantt has inoculated six of his Cow pox patients with the small pox, not one of which took it. many have been tried in Philadelphia, & with the same issue. as the matter here came from Monticello, and that at Philadelphia from this place, they establish the genuineness of our inoculations & may place our families & neighbors in perfect security."15

 1809 January 1.
-(Martha Jefferson Randolph to Jefferson). "...We received the vaccine safe and will inoculate our children immediately as well as our neighbors.
-Jefferson was inoculated with the small pox in Richmond with Virginia and Anne..."
+(Martha Jefferson Randolph to Jefferson). "[W]e recieved the vaccine safe and will innoculate our children immediatly as well as our neighbours.
+Jefferson was innoculated with the small pox in Richmond With Virginia & Ann."16